lugocorp/moonshot/README.md

 ```

 ## Todo
-- [x] Make sure each nested stmt node has a corresponding scope
-- [x] Add types to scopes, use that for type lookup instead of searching the equivalence graph
-- [x] Add asserts to basic map and list types
-- [ ] In the validation step, process type definitions first in a stmt, then check promises and then process all other nodes
+- [x] In the validation step, process type definitions first in a stmt, then check promises and then process all other nodes
+- [ ] Update the types equivalency graph as scoped types come and go
 - [ ] Give AST nodes a line number for better traversal stage error messages
 - [ ] Create a VSCode syntax highlighting plugin
 - [ ] Change file extension for source files